pgorzelany/SwiftConfiguration/README.md

 ## Usage

-Copy the <a download="test" href="./SwiftConfigurationGenerator.swift" title="SwiftConfigurationGenerator" source="./SwiftConfigurationGenerator.swift">SwiftConfigurationGenerator.swift</a> file into your project structure.
+Copy the <a href="./SwiftConfigurationGenerator.swift" download>SwiftConfigurationGenerator</a> file into your project structure.
 Add a new run script in the Build Phase (the script should run before the Compile Sources phase):
 ```
 <PATH_TO_SwiftConfigurationGenerator.swift>  <PATH_TO_CONFIGURATION_FILE.plist> <GENERATED_WRAPPER_OUTPUT_PATH.swift>